sorgelig/ZX_Spectrum-128K_MIST/README.md

 ### Features:
 - Fully functional ZX Spectrum 48K, 128K and Pentagon 128 with correct CPU and Video timings
 - Turbo 7MHz, 14MHz, 28MHz, 56MHz.
+- ULA+ v1.1 programmable palettes with extended Timex control.
+- Timex HiColor, HiRes modes.
 - DivMMC with [ESXDOS](http://www.esxdos.org/) (TAP, TRD, SNA files)
 - Original Tape loading through OSD (CSW files)
 - TR-DOS and native TRD images (read-only)
 - Native TAP with turbo loading.
+Fast loading for TAP and CSW.

 ### Installation:
 Copy the *.rbf file at the root of the SD card.
 You can rename the file to core.rbf if you want the MiST to load it automatically at startup.